roderickhsiao/webpack-atomizer-loader/README.md

 By default if no HTML loader is specified `webpack-html-plugin` will use a simple [`ejs` loader](https://github.com/jantimon/html-webpack-plugin/blob/master/docs/template-option.md).
 However as soon as `webpack-atomizer-loader` fires because of the `html` extension rule the default HTML loader will be disabled and we'll have to include ours.
 That's why on the above configuration in addition to `webpack-atomizer-loader` it's also included `html-loader`.

-Like when using the loader for React or Vue projects the generated CSS file with the atom classes still needs to be included in any of the three possible ways: with a [JavaScript import](#including-the-generated-css-with-javascript), with a [CSS import](#including-the-generated-css-with-a-css-import) or [Including the generated CSS straight into the HTML template](#including-the-generated-css-straight-into-the-HTML-template).
+Like when using the loader for React or Vue projects the generated CSS file with the atom classes still needs to be included in any of the three possible ways: with a [JavaScript import](#including-the-generated-css-with-javascript), with a [CSS import](#including-the-generated-css-with-a-css-import) or [Including the generated CSS directly into the HTML template](#including-the-generated-css-directly-into-the-HTML-template).

 ## Usage with only `html-loader`